n-rosati/CIS4820/readme.txt

 Building and Running the Graphics System
 ----------------------------------------
-The program consists of four .z files.
-The a1.z file contains the main() routine and the update() function.
+The program consists of four .c files.
+The a1.c file contains the main() routine and the update() function.
 All of the changes necessary for the assignments can be made to this file.
-The graphics.z file contains all of the code to create the 3D graphics for the assignment.
-The visible.z file contains the visible surface determination code.
-You should not need to change graphics.z or visible.z.
-The elements.z file contains functions to get assignment one done to keep the code cleaner.
+The graphics.c file contains all of the code to create the 3D graphics for the assignment.
+The visible.c file contains the visible surface determination code.
+You should not need to change graphics.c or visible.c.
+The elements.c file contains functions to get assignment one done to keep the code cleaner.

 There is x makefile which will compile the code on OSX or Linux.